hoverflow/coderloco/README.md

 ## Acknowledgments

-This project is based on [Google Gemini CLI](https://github.com/google-gemini/gemini-cli).
-We acknowledge and appreciate the excellent work of the Gemini CLI team.
-Our main contribution focuses on parser-level adaptations to better support Qwen-Coder models.
+This project is based on [Google Gemini CLI](https://github.com/google-gemini/gemini-cli) and originally forked from [Qwen Code](https://github.com/QwenLM/qwen-code).
+We acknowledge and appreciate the excellent work of both teams.
+Our main contribution focuses on making AI-powered development accessible to broke developers with local GPU optimization.

 ## License